deanna-stover/coursesCNU/2022/idst270fall2022/edition.md

 For the mood board, you must find at least 10 images and make a sort of collage that invokes the feelings and features you want to convey and include in the site design.
 This might be fonts, insprational images and illustrations, colors, or anything else you can think of.

 In addition to the mood board itself, you must include a key and a short description providing context for the mood board.
 The key should explain features included, such as what font(s) you've chosen and where they're from (p.s.
-[Google Fonts](https://fonts.google.com/) is a good place to start), where the images you've found are from, etc. The short description should explain the general mood you're going for with your mood board and justify the inclusion of the 10+ artifacts you've compiled.
+[Google Fonts](https://fonts.google.com/) is a good place to start), where the images you've found are from, etc. The short description (150+ words) should explain the general mood you're going for with your mood board and justify the inclusion of the 10+ artifacts you've compiled.

 ##### Proofread About the Edition